brycewray/hugo-site/content/posts/2020/08/freeing-your-folders.md

 ## Why you have to be careful

 The default for a while now has been for the Mac desktop and the user’s **Documents** folder to be tied into iCloud Drive with the **Optimize Mac Storage** option turned on.
-This means that, to minimize the amount of local storage used, macOS “decides" whether files on the desktop and in that **Documents** folder will actually be on the Mac or exist only in iCloud Drive’s online storage.
+This means that, to minimize the amount of local storage used, macOS “decides” whether files on the desktop and in that **Documents** folder will actually be on the Mac or exist only in iCloud Drive’s online storage.

 Such a strategy might be a brilliant idea if a Mac-sized quantity of iCloud Drive storage were free, everyone’s Internet connection were blazing fast, and the “decisions" were always perfect.
 In reality, this has proven to be more trouble than it’s worth for many Mac users.